Naman281004/BrainSeg-Web/README.md

-In the Test/Test_Data/ upload the 4 nifti files of any of the 24 samples to see the generated segmentation
+From the Test/Test_Data/ upload the 4 nifti files of any of the 24 samples to see the generated segmentation